fortalbrz/OrderMatching/Readme.md

 Specifing different criteria, a different algorithmical approach should be used!!

-Assuming only the time execution as the only criteria, this code follow time complexity O(n) of algorithm described as "unsorted greedy" order pair matching (Algorithm 1, page 31) in (Jonsou, V. and Steen, A. (2023))[https://www.diva-portal.org/smash/get/diva2:1765801/FULLTEXT01.pdf].
+Assuming only the time execution as the only criteria, this code follow time complexity O(n) of algorithm described as "unsorted greedy" order pair matching (Algorithm 1, page 31) in [Jonsou, V. and Steen, A. (2023)](https://www.diva-portal.org/smash/get/diva2:1765801/FULLTEXT01.pdf).

 The algorithm was adapted to multithreading (with locking at order filling level), and O(1) random access for different security or users.